rudnypc/rudnypc/README.md

 I'm a DevOps Engineer 💻, Linux Maniac 🐧, and Opensource Lover ❤️!
 </h2>

-I love the entire process of deploy a new stack.
-I love the challenge of solve problems and spending time to meet new technologies.
+I love the entire process of deploying a new stack.
+I love the challenge of solving problems and spending time to meet new technologies.
 Learning how to improve my skills and help the community.

 ### 🤝 Connect with me: